Looking for a fun, festive and healthy way to kick off a patriotic holiday? You can’t go wrong with this colorful smoothie!

 Guest post by Brigette Shevy

 Not a breakfast person?
-Try it as a refreshing after-dinner treat while you watch the fireworks!
+Try it as a refreshing afternoon treat, or even as a dessert!

 - 1 cup frozen blueberries